corelan/pin/README.md

 ### 1. Corelan_HeapLog
 This pintool allows you to log all calls to RtlAllocateHeap, RtlReAllocateHeap, VirtualAlloc and RtlFreeHeap.<br>
 Output is written to `corelan_heaplog.log`, unless you have specified the `-splitfiles 1` option.
 This option will tell the pin tool to store output into `corelan_heaplog_<pid>.log` files instead (Fresh file for every process)
-By default, output will be appended to corelan_heaplog.log.
+By default, output will be appended to `corelan_heaplog.log`.
 (In other words, make sure to put the file aside if you're instrumenting a different app)<br>
-Exceptions are written to `corelan_heaplog_exception.log` (One file, exceptions are appended to this file)
+Exceptions are written to `corelan_heaplog_exception.log`.
+(One file, exceptions are appended to this file)

 You can specify a couple of command line options: <br>
 `-logalloc <value>`   : enable or disable logging allocations by setting value to 1 or 0<br>